AbdullahAlAnasSaimon/Interview-questions/README.md

 ### What is scope in javascript?

-Scope refers to the visibility and accessibility of variables within a particular part of the code during runtime.
+**Scope:** Scope refers to the visibility and accessibility of variables within a particular part of the code during runtime.
 It determines where variables and functions are accessible and where they are not.

 **Types of Scope in JavaScript:**
 JavaScript has two main types of scope: